chiatsewang/github-collaboration-tutorial/profiles/Brian.md

 # Brian
-I'm a student major in statistics
+I'm a statistics major at Tamkang University.